White circle

 I learned that users valued the ability to send recommendations to others without having to know what their emails are offhand.
 Initially there wasn't a method to share information in the portal directly.

-I adjusted the publish recommendation screen to allow them to select people in the portal for sharing instead which saves time and reduces cognitive load.
+I adjusted the publish recommendation screen to allow them to select people in the portal for sharing which saves time and reduces cognitive load.
 Their email and phone number would be stored in the database so it would automatically send them a notification by SMS as well.

 Finalizing recommendations.